AckerlyXu/heima/articles/service-fabric/service-fabric-cluster-creation-via-portal.md

  9. Select the Fabric upgrade mode you want set your cluster to.
 Select **Automatic**, if you want the system to automatically pick up the latest available version and try to upgrade your cluster to it.
 Set the mode to **Manual**, if you want to choose a supported version.

+>[!NOTE]
->[AZURE.NOTE] We support only clusters that are running supported versions of service Fabric.
+> We support only clusters that are running supported versions of service Fabric.
 By selecting the **Manual** mode, you are taking on the responsibility to upgrade your cluster to a supported version.
 For more details on the Fabric upgrade mode see the [service-fabric-cluster-upgrade document.][service-fabric-cluster-upgrade]

 #### 3. Security